Finality-Framework/manager/README.md

 # Finality Framework Manager

 manager app allowed you launch AoH3 with mod and plugin support.
-Manage mods in a simple way.

-# About
+## About

 This project is under GPLv3 License.